 But why do I have to define myself?
 As a child, my parents and friends knew me as an overly-talkative, playful, and goofy character.
 My mom recalls me laughing at “free air” signs at gas stations.
 Why on earth would people charge for air?
 But when around strangers or in groups, I was quiet, compliant, and docile.
 I liked being outside for hours playing with my Labrador, Ben.
 I charged myself by pondering things like love as I wandered the deep forest with him.
-I loved reading until the wee hours of the morning.
+Reading until the wee hours of the morning inspired me.
 It all changed when I moved to Salt Lake City, Utah to go to massage school.
 How would I meet people?
 How would I survive?
-I adapted my dad’s personality, and forced myself to talk to anyone and everyone in my class.
+I adapted my dad’s extrovert personality, and forced myself to talk to anyone and everyone in my class.
 I was surprised to make friends quickly and as I celebrated my twentieth birthday there, I realized I was more than the box I had been subconsciously relegated to—both by myself and by others that knew me.

 I returned to Minnesota expressing myself differently than many had seen me before.
 Suddenly, I would talk to anyone, I presented myself with confidence and assurance, and I even stood up to my boss who committed insurance fraud under my name and kept about five-thousand dollars of my wages as punishment.
 But it wasn’t the social aspect alone that had changed.
 Suddenly I found rejuvenation by being with people; anyone around me at that time could tell you I processed my thoughts outside myself, as most extroverts do.

 I deepened relationships, took advanced trainings in EFT/tapping, homeopathy, and CranioSacral.
 My hikes were more about rejuvenation and connecting with myself and nature than exploration.
-I recharged being alone, versus with people.
-I started thinking inside and then communicating instead of processing externally (although both happen for different reasons.)
+I recharged being alone (introvert,) versus with people (extrovert.)
+My thoughts were processed inside and then communicated instead of being processing externally (although both happen for different reasons.)
 I learned that when one takes pictures of the Northern Lights, many more colors show than visible with the naked eye.
 Isn’t that a great representation of what others see in us and what we truly are?
 Who sees all of our colors in purity and clarity?